Scholarly Journals, magazines, newspapers, and trade publications: what's the difference?

 Check out this video on "Magazines and Scholarly Journals" from the University of Arkansas Libraries.

-POPULAR SOURCES: Popular sources contain articles on topics of popular interest written in a non-scholarly style, while journals contain articles of original research and commentary including footnotes and works cited.
-Avoid citing popular magazine articles in your work.
-If a magazine article contains compelling information, look for references in the article and then locate that reference source for use in your assignment.
+MAGAZINES: contain articles on topics of popular interest written in a non-scholarly style, while journals contain articles of original research and commentary including footnotes and works cited.

 SCHOLARLY JOURNALS: are peer-reviewed or refereed journals.
 Prior to publication, articles undergo a critical review process by experts / referees on the subject who evaluate the quality of the research.